 Born and raised in Birmingham, Alabama, Clare loves to rock climb, bike, and have coffee with friends.
 She received her B.A. from Scripps College of the Claremont Consortium.
 While there she earned Honors for her thesis, "American Nightmare, Twilight of Dreams", for which she also won the Edward A. White Award for excellence in American Studies.

 Clare continued her academic career at Union Theological Seminary in New York City, where she earned her M.A. in Social Ethics, Depth Psychology and Religion.
-While at Union, she helped to found the Edible Churchyard, developing an urban garden and accompanying curriculum of food justice and ecological issues.
-She graduated with a credit with distinction for her master's thesis, Adventures in Garbage, Seeking the deep in things.
-Currently, her research areas include discard studies, issues of environmental justice, post-colonial queer theory, urban political economy, and media studies.
+While at Union, she helped to found the Edible Churchyard, developing an urban garden and accompanying curriculum of food justice and ecological sustainability.
+Currently, her research areas include environmental justice, political economy, globalization, feminist and queer theory, domestic violence, and garbage.

 Originally from Destin, Florida, Wesley received his B.A. in Community, Culture and the Built Environment from the University of Alabama's New College program in 2001.
 He immediately moved to Japan and spent the next decade teaching junior high school, being a radio DJ, writing for a magazine, surfing, playing in bands, losing as much as he won on the amateur mixed-martial arts circuit, and working as a photo journalist.
 It was photojournalism that brought him to the aftermath of the earthquake and tsunami that devastated the Tohoku area of Japan on March 11th, 2011.
 Wesley's photographs were featured in various outlets including the Wall Street Journal.
 He also covered the disaster as a correspondent for the Majority Report radio program.